Best Paladins Champions to Play in Each Class

 - Frag Grenade: Throw a fragmentation grenade dealing up to 750 Damage.
 Holding Q (or console equivalent) will cook the grenade and reduce its detonation time.

 - Hustle: Lower your weapon and run 65% faster.

 - Barrage: Bring up your Targeting Binoculars.
 Click on enemy players to guide an artillery shell dealing 1,400 Damage to their location.
 Viktor's movement speed is slowed while channeling Barrage.

 Best Front Line Champions in Paladins

-Torvald is a Front Line champion determined to remain firmly rooted to the objective point in Paladins.
-Seasoned players will likely know the feelings of trying to take Torvald out, only to be shot clear off the side of the map thanks to his ultimate, Hyper Beam.
+Torvald is a Front Line champion determined to remain firmly rooted to the Objective in Paladins.
+Seasoned players will likely know the feelings of trying to take Torvald out, only to be shot clear off the side of the map thanks to his Ultimate, Hyper Beam.

 - Gauntlet: Torvald releases a channeled beam of energy that locks onto an enemy and deals 50 damage every 0.1 seconds.

 - Recharge: Torvald regenerates 850 Shield Health per second for 2.5 seconds.
 Channeling on an enemy Shield siphons 2,000 Health per second, regenerating Torvald’s Shield.